Humphrey, Duke of Gloucester: Legacy

-After inheriting the manor of Greenwich, Gloucester enclosed Greenwich Park and from 1428 had a palace built there on the banks of the Thames, known as Bella Court and later as the Palace of Placentia.
+After inheriting the manor of Greenwich, Gloucester enclosed Greenwich Park and from 1428 had a palace built there on the banks of the Thames, known as Bella Court and later as the Palace of Placentia or La Pleasaunce.
 The Duke Humphrey Tower surmounting Greenwich Park was demolished in the 1660s and the site was chosen for building the Royal Observatory.
 His name lives on in Duke Humfrey's Library, part of the Bodleian Library in Oxford University, and in Duke Humphrey Road on Blackheath, south of Greenwich.
-Duke Humphrey was a patron and protector of Oxford, donating more than 280 manuscripts to the University.
+Duke Humphrey was a patron and protector of Oxford, donating more than 280 manuscripts to the university.
 The possession of such a library did much to stimulate new learning.

 Duke Humphrey was also a patron of literature, notably of the poet John Lydgate and of John Capgrave.
 He corresponded with many leading Italian humanists and commissioned translations of Greek classics into Latin.
 His friendship with Zano Castiglione, Bishop of Bayeux, led to many further connections on the Continent, including Leonardo Bruni, Pietro Candido Decembrio and Tito Livio Frulovisi.
 Duke Humphrey also patronised the Abbey of St Albans.

+Together with his second wife, Eleanor, he commissioned a hanap, a drinking goblet, possibly as their wedding cup.
+This hanap, known as the Wreathen Cup, was used when they hosted dinners at La Pleasance and their London residence, Baynard's Castle.
+It found its way into the possession of his kinswoman, Lady Margaret Beaufort, who bequeathed it to her confessor, Dr Edmund Wilford, of Oriel College, Oxford.
+He exchanged it for another piece of silver left by Lady Margaret to her foundation at Christ's College, Cambridge, where it remains.
+How it reached Lady Margaret is unclear, but a fellow of the college has conjectured that it came through her husband, Thomas Stanley, who had custody of Eleanor during her imprisonment and was involved in liquidating Humphrey's estate.

 Duke Humphrey's Walk was the name of an aisle in Old St Paul's Cathedral near to what was popularly believed to be Duke Humphrey's tomb, though, according to W. Carew Hazlitt, it was, in reality, a monument to John Lord Beauchamp de Warwick (died 1360).
 This was an area frequented by thieves and beggars.
 The phrase "to dine with Duke Humphrey" was used of poor people who had no money for a meal, in reference to this.
 Saki updates the phrase by referring to a "Duke Humphrey picnic", one without food, in his short story "The Feast of Nemesis".
-In fact, Humphrey's tomb is in the Abbey of St Albans (the Cathedral): it was restored by Hertfordshire Freemasons in 2000 to celebrate the millennium.
+In fact, Humphrey's tomb is in the Abbey of St Albans (the cathedral): it was restored by Hertfordshire Freemasons in 2000 to celebrate the millennium.